BinarCode/laravel-restify/ROADMAP.md

 ### Features

 - [ ] Adding a command that lists all Restify registered routes `php artisan restify:routes`
-- [ ] Ability to make an endpoint public using a policy method
 - [ ] UI for Restify
-- [ ] Load specific fields for nested relationships
-- [ ] Load nested for relationships with a nested level higher than 2